kuzzleio/kuzzle-plugin-auth-passport-local/README.md

 }
 ```

-See [Kuzzle API Documentation](http://docs.kuzzle.io/api-documentation/controller-auth/) for more details about Kuzzle authentication mechanism.
+See [Kuzzle user authentication documentation](https://docs.kuzzle.io/core/2/guides/essentials/user-authentication/) for more details about Kuzzle authentication mechanism.

 # How to create a plugin

-See [Kuzzle documentation](http://docs.kuzzle.io/plugins-reference/) about plugin for more information about how to create your own plugin.
+See [Kuzzle plugin documentation](https://docs.kuzzle.io/core/2/plugins/) about plugin for more information about how to create your own plugin.

 # About Kuzzle

-For UI and linked objects developers, [Kuzzle](https://github.com/kuzzleio/kuzzle) is an open-source solution that handles all the data management
+For UI and IoT developers, [Kuzzle](https://github.com/kuzzleio/kuzzle) is an open-source solution that handles all the data management
 (CRUD, real-time storage, search, high-level features, etc).

 [Kuzzle](https://github.com/kuzzleio/kuzzle) features are accessible through a secured API.
-It can be used through a large choice of protocols such as REST, Websocket or Message Queuing protocols.
+It can be used through a large choice of protocols such as HTTP, Websocket or MQTT.